jreijn/jreijn.github.com/_posts/2020-12-03-useful-tools-for-local-aws-development-testing.md

 And of course, you can use the AWS SDK with your preferred language as well.

 I hear you thinking: are there no limitations?
 Yes of course there are some limitations with using DynamoDB local compared to the managed service.
 For instance, parallel scans are not supported (they will happen sequentially).
-Most limitations are nicely outlined in the [DynmoDB Developer guide](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.UsageNotes.html).
+Most limitations are nicely outlined in the [DynamoDB Developer guide](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.UsageNotes.html).

 Amazon also provides docker images for other services as well like [AWS Step functions Local](https://hub.docker.com/r/amazon/aws-stepfunctions-local) and [OpenDistro for Elasticsearch](https://hub.docker.com/r/amazon/opendistro-for-elasticsearch).
-Be sure to check out [Amazons repo](https://hub.docker.com/r/amazon/) on DockerHub for other usefull images.
+Be sure to check out the [Amazon repo](https://hub.docker.com/r/amazon/) on DockerHub for other usefull images.

 ## LocalStack